plblum/jivs/docs/Configuring.md

 const rules = new PersonModelRules(services); // documented below
 const config = rules.configure();
-// attach any callback hooks to config at this point const vm = new ValueHostsManager(config);   // 'vm' will be used to handle validation
+// attach any callback hooks to config at this point const vhm = new ValueHostsManager(config);   // 'vhm' will be used to handle validation
 ```

 ## ModelRulesBase: Defining rules for a model